-The project has assigned the safety and CSR officers at the project level to responsible for overseeing the compliance of biodiversity, water, noise, shadow flicker, occupational health & safety, and waste management issues.
+The project has assigned the safety and CSR officers at the project level to be responsible for overseeing the compliance of biodiversity, water, noise, shadow flicker, occupational health & safety, and waste management issues.
 The project has developed all relevant safety manual and conducted EHS training for project staff and contractors.
 The project also has a grievance mechanism to provide a venue to discuss issues through conflict resolution and address issues adequately.
 The project has often participated in communities' activities, as the results a good relationship with nearby communities are received.

 The project has implemented activities on the Environmental and Social Management Plan as per the IEE.
-The noise monitoring results of year 2021 were not over the relevant Thai standard and the General Environment, Health, and Safety (EHS) Guidelines (Noise Management) of the World Bank (April 30, 2007).
+All the noise monitoring results of year 2023 were not over the relevant Thai standard, but some results were over the General Environment, Health, and Safety (EHS) Guidelines (Noise Management) of the World Bank (April 30, 2007).
+The excessive noise levels were caused by general daily life activities within the community, activities in the temple area, loudspeakers from wedding preparations and training for Dhamma monks as well as heavy rain during the monitoring period as mentioned in the noise monitoring report.
 The shadow flicker model results in a worst-case scenario revealed that there are nine receptors with shadow flicker exposure above the recommendation standards by the Environmental, Health, and Safety Guidelines for Wind Energy (August 7, 2015).
 As results of potential shadow flicker impacts, the project conducted a survey to assess the actual condition at all nine impacted receptors.
-In addition, the project conducted the shadow flicker models.
+In addition, the project conducted the shadow flicker sitespecific assessment in the summer months (March-May) for year 2023 as per the shadow flicker models.
 Furthermore, the project conducted the community stakeholder consultations to assess the impacts at all identified affected sensitive receptors.
 The results were shown that all the sensitive receptors had no concern on noise and shadow flicker impacts as these impacts did not affect to their daily life.
 Noise and shadow flicker monitoring will be continued in annual basis to assess the impacts and then provide specific measures as necessary.